Widge-5/Sinden_Lightgun_Autostart/README.md

 # Sinden_Lightgun_Autostart (v1.02)
 A utility to automatically start and stop Sinden Lightgun used in RetroPie, with options.

+This utility is very clean.
+Everything is self-contained within one script and references to this script placed only where necessary, making use of command line switches to activate different functions.
+I've tried to make the code as economical as possible, so it doesn't take up thousands of lines of repetition where only around 400 is necessary, whilst still making it feature-rich.

+## WARNING ##
+**If you already have some other autostart utility in place, and you want to use this one, make sure you purge the other one first.
+There's no telling what those two guys will get up to if left alone in the same space!**

 ## How to install
 **If you already have an older version of the install script, you should delete it first.
 It will not be overwritten by the wget command below**

-**If you already have some other autostart utility in place, and you want to remove this one, make sure you purge the other one first.
-There's no telling what those two guys will get up to if left alone in the same space!**

 If running from the Pi itself with a connected keyboard, press `F4` to exit EmulationStation and reach the command line.